 Segment supports Single Sign On for Business Tier accounts.
 You can use any SAML-based Identity Provider (IdP), for example Okta, Bitium, OneLogin, or Centrify, or use GSuite to serve as your identity provider, delegating access to the application based on rules you create in your central identity management solution.

-With SSO, you have centralized control over your users’ ability to authenticate or not in your IDP, and can also enforce rules like two-factor auth or password rotation at the IDP level.
+With SSO, you have centralized control over your users’ ability to authenticate or not in your IdP, and can also enforce rules like two-factor authentication or password rotation at the IdP level.

-You can configure as many IDP connections to your workspace as you’d like in order to support IDP-initiated authentication.
-This allows seamless migration from one system to a new one, for example if your organization switched IDP vendors or switched from GSuite to a dedicated SAML IDP like Okta or OneLogin.
+You can configure as many IdP connections to your workspace as needed to support IdP-initiated authentication.
+This allows seamless migration from one system to a new one, for example if your organization switches IdP vendors or switches from GSuite to a dedicated SAML IdP like Okta or OneLogin.

 To enable SSO-based login from the Segment login page (app.segment.com/login), you must first verify that you own the domain, and connect it to your organization’s Segment account.
 Once you have done that, SSO users from your domain can use the Segment login page to access your default Segment workspace.

 Segment’s SSO configuration is entirely self-service; we don’t require any back and forth with our team in order to test and enable the feature on your workspace.
+Additionally, we have prebuilt connections with Okta, OneLogin, and Azure AD which can help you get setup faster.
 However, we are here to help! don’t hesitate to get in touch if you run into any questions or issues.

 To get started, go to your workspace settings and choose the “Connections” tab under “Authentication” and click “Add New Connection.”
 Follow the steps to create a SAML connection.